importantimport/shiraha/README.md

 you can see the source code at [shiraha-ve](/packages/shiraha-ve/) and [docs-ve](/docs-ve/).

+## 👥 Contributing

+Welcome!
+Shiraha is still in the early stages of development and I would be happy to merge Pull Requests.

+You might want to look: [`CONTRIBUTING.md`](/CONTRIBUTING.md)

 ## 📝 Documentation

 The documentation is located in the [`docs`](/docs/) folder and can be viewed